miyako/4d-plugin-outlook-applescript/README.md

 }
 ```

 Unlike ``com.apple.mail``, it is possible for there to be multiple copies of Microsoft Outlook installed.
+The above method (as opposed to a simple ``[SBApplication applicationWithBundleIdentifier:@"com.microsoft.Outlook"]``) is an attempt to make sure that the current running copy of Outlook is specified. **If multiple copies of Outlook are running, the behaviour is undefined**.

 The reason why it is good to use ``SBElementArray`` to create a filtered array is explained in the [documentation](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ScriptingBridgeConcepts/ImproveScriptingBridgePerf/ImproveScriptingBridgePerf.html#//apple_ref/doc/uid/TP40006104-CH6-SW1).